 The U.S. Department of Education released a new report today detailing the unmet need across the country for high-quality preschool programs.

 March 31, 2015U.S.
 Department of Education Approves ESEA Flexibility Renewal for Five States through Expedited Decision Process

-The U.S. Department of Education announced today that six states - Arkansas, Colorado, Connecticut, Nevada, South Dakota and Virginia - have received a one-year extension for flexibility from certain provisions of the Elementary and Secondary Education Act (ESEA), also known as No Child Left Behind (NCLB).
+The U.S. Department of Education announced today that Kentucky, Minnesota, New Mexico, North Carolina and Virginia have each received a four-year renewal for flexibility from provisions of the Elementary and Secondary Education Act (ESEA), also known as No Child Left Behind (NCLB).

 March 17, 2015U.S.
 Department of Education Awards $4.1 Million in Charter School Program National Leadership Grants

 March 16, 2015Achievement Gap Narrows as High School Graduation Rates for Minority Students Improve Faster than Rest of Nation

 Graduation rates for black and Hispanic students increased by nearly 4 percentage points from 2011 to 2013, outpacing the growth for all students in the nation, according to new data from the U.S. Department of Education’s National Center for Education Statistics.